ikorotkaya/miles_experiences/README.md

 ![GitHub License MIT](https://img.shields.io/github/license/sqlhabit/sql_schema_visualizer?color=%2347A3F3)

-Discover Berlin's iconic and hidden sights.
-Calculate travel costs and time till chosen Experience, and get the best routes instantly.
+Explore Berlin's iconic and hidden gems with Miles Experiences.
+Calculate travel costs and journey times to your chosen destination.

 ## How to use

-- Enable location access to explore experiences around you.
-Alternatively, start your journey from Alexanderplatz, as a default user location.
+- *Location Access:* Activate Location Access in your web browser to discover experiences around you.
+Alternatively, start your journey from Alexanderplatz, which is set as the default user location.

-- User can find nearby attractions conveniently sorted by distance on the right side of the app.
+- *Nearby Attractions:* Conveniently find nearby attractions, sorted by distance, on the right side of the app.

-- Customize your adventure by moving the location marker (the Miles car!) to update prices, routes, and experiences.
+- *Customise your adventure:* Personalise your adventure by dragging the location marker or the Miles car.
+Prices, routes and experiences are updated based on your new location.

+- *Venue Details:* Click on a experience card on the right or a marker on the map to get more information about the attraction.
+This includes a brief description, exact times and prices, and a link to the official website [Berlin Monument Authority](https://www.berlin.de/landesdenkmalamt/) for more information.

+- *Route visualisation:* By clicking on a location on the right-hand side of the list, you can view the route to the destination on the map.

+## How it works

+*Real-Time Calculation:* These details are calculated in real-time using the Google Directions API.
+This ensures that users receive accurate pricing information based on their current location and the selected venue which you can find in Info Window popup.

+*Limited Location Availability:* Please note that the application is currently available only for Berlin.
+If you are located within Berlin, you can enjoy all the features the app has to offer.
+However, if you are located more than 50 kilometers away from Berlin or if you choose not to share your location, the app will use Alexanderplatz as the default location.

+*Important Note:* To ensure that you have access to accurate pricing details, please make sure you have correctly configured your Google Maps API key.
+Detailed instructions on how to obtain and configure your API key can be found in the [Google Maps JavaScript API documentation](https://developers.google.com/maps/documentation/javascript/get-api-key).

 ## Technologies Used